 3.1 No Intellectual Property Assignment or Implied Licenses.
 The parties acknowledge and agree that no ownership interest in intellectual property or other rights is assigned or otherwise transferred under this MSA, and disclaim any and all implied licenses.
 Except for the licenses expressly granted in this Section 3 and Section 5, as between the parties, Customer retains all rights, title and interest in the Content and Customer Interface Elements, and Lithium retains all rights, title and interest in the Applications and Services, including any intellectual property rights therein or thereto.

 3.2 Content and Customer Interface Elements.
-Subject to the terms and conditions of this MSA, and solely for purposes of Lithium’s performance hereunder, Customer grants to Lithium a temporary, limited, non-exclusive, world-wide, royalty-free license to copy, create derivative works, and display Customer Interface Elements and Content.
-Lithium shall use the Customer Interface Elements, Content and Protected Data strictly as necessary to carry out its obligations hereunder, and for no other purpose whatsoever.
+Subject to the terms and conditions of this MSA, and solely for the purposes stated in this MSA, including without limitation section 10 below, Customer grants to Lithium a temporary, limited, non-exclusive, world-wide, royalty-free license to copy, create derivative works, and display Customer Interface Elements and Content.

-Each page served by the Applications will contain a link identified by the Lithium logo and trademark similar to equivalent Lithium deployments.
-Lithium may use Customer’s name and logo on Customer’s Applications deployment and identify Customer as a Lithium customer.
-Subject to Customer’s prior approval, Lithium may issue a press release and case study about Customer’s selection and use of the Application(s) and Service(s).
+Each page served by the Subscription Services will contain a link identified by the Lithium logo and trademark.
+Lithium may use Customer’s name and logo on Customer’s Subscription Services deployment and identify Customer as a Lithium customer.
+Subject to Customer’s prior approval, Lithium may issue a press release and case study about Customer’s selection and use of the Subscription Services.

 6.1 Term and termination of the MSA.
 This MSA may be terminated for convenience by either party upon 90 days’ prior written notice to the other, except that it shall remain in effect past such termination for the remaining term of any Service Order already in effect at the time of the notice.